Joe Walker (linebacker): Philadelphia Eagles

-The Philadelphia Eagles selected Walker in the seventh round (251st overall) of the 2016 NFL Draft.
+The Philadelphia Eagles selected Walker in the seventh round (251st overall) of the 2016 NFL draft.
 He was the 36th and last linebacker selected in 2016.
 The pick used to select him was a conditional pick that was traded from the Arizona Cardinals in exchange for Matt Barkley.

 On May 4, 2016, Walker signed his four-year, rookie million contract.
 Throughout training camp, he competed against Najee Goode for a roster spot.
 On August 18, 2016, Walker tore his ACL in a preseason game against the Pittsburgh Steelers, effectively ending his rookie season.
 On August 28, 2016, Walker was placed on injured reserve.

-He made his professional debut in the Philadelphia Eagles' season-opening 30-17 win at the Washington Redskins.
-On September 24, 2017, Walker assisted on one tackle during the Eagles' 27-24 victory against the New York Giants.
+He made his professional debut in the Philadelphia Eagles season-opening 30–17 win at the Washington Redskins.
+On September 24, 2017, Walker assisted on one tackle during the Eagles' 27–24 victory against the New York Giants.
 His first career tackle was with Jalen Mills as they teamed up to tackle Giants' wide receiver Sterling Shepard after he made a 10-yard reception in the first quarter.
-On October 29, 2017, Walker earned his first career start and made a season-high three combined tackles in a 33-10 win over the San Francisco 49ers.
+On October 29, 2017, Walker earned his first career start and made a season-high three combined tackles in a 33–10 win over the San Francisco 49ers.
 He was named the starting middle linebacker after Jordan Hicks suffered a torn Achilles and was placed on injured reserve for the remainder of the season.
 During a Week 12 matchup against the Chicago Bears, Walker suffered a neck injury and was placed on injured reserve on December 29, 2017.
 He finished the season with ten combined tackles (six solo) and a pass deflection in 12 games and three starts.
-The Eagles won Super Bowl LII against the New England Patriots by a score of 41-33.
+The Eagles won Super Bowl LII against the New England Patriots by a score of 41–33.

 On September 2, 2018, Walker was waived by the Eagles and was signed to the practice squad the next day.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 On September 19, 2018, Walker was signed by the Arizona Cardinals off the Eagles practice squad.